amitkshirsagar13/caption-extractor/README.md

 For issues and questions:

-1. Check the troubleshooting section
+1. Check the troubleshooting section above
+2. Review [TROUBLESHOOTING_NETWORK.md](TROUBLESHOOTING_NETWORK.md) for network issues
-2. Review the configuration options
+3. Review the configuration options in `config.yml`
-3. Check the log files in `logs/`
+4. Check the log files in `logs/`
-4. Create an issue in the project repository
+5. Create an issue in the project repository